 You’ve got a sophisticated character.
 Tick.

 Now, in what setting and context do they live?
-Or, to put it simply, when and where will your story take place?
+When and where will your story take place?

 Whatever setting you have it needs to: